-IMPACT ON SUSTAINABLE DEVELOPMENT: 4.00 SIGNIFICANCE FOR STAKEHOLDERS: 3.42
+IMPACT ON SUSTAINABLE DEVELOPMENT: 4.00 SIGNIFICANCE FOR STAKEHOLDERS: 3.42 (Scale 0-4, where 0=Not significant & 4=Very significant)

 The key challenge for the Company is to secure the continued protection of Human Rights and especially of labor rights.
 In doing so, the Company's priority is to ensure its avoidance of any involvement in incidents of Human Rights violations which may be caused by third parties such as another enterprise, State bodies, natural persons or other groups with which the Company cooperates within the scope of its activity, as well to further strengthen an inclusive working environment that promotes the personal and professional improvement of employees.